sshniro/zap-docs/source/includes/attack.md

 <a name="attack"></a>Attacking The App
 =========================================

-The web application should be explored before starting to scan the application for vulnerabilities.
+The web application should be explored before starting to scan for security vulnerabilities.
 If you haven't done that look at the [explore](#explore) section on how to explore the web application.
 The following section provides examples on how to use the Passive and Active Scanner to find security vulnerabilities in the application.